LieuweJ/tic-tac-dojo/NOTES.md

 - Game should communicate win with name of player, rather than X / O

 🚧 WIP
+- Game should communicate 'ask next move' with name of player, rather than X / O

 ⚠️ TODO
-- Game should communicate tie with name of player, rather than X / O
--

 🅿️ PARKED